 Citrix ADC Monitoring

-Citrix ADC (Citrix Application Delivery Controller; formerly NetScaler ADC) monitoring is a new feature introduced with uberAgent 5.2.
-The endpoint agent needs to be installed on a machine from where it can reach the physical or virtual Citrix ADC appliance(s). uberAgent then collects metrics such as appliance and gateway performance, as well as Citrix ADC inventory.
-On Citrix Delivery Controllers (DDCs) the collection of these metrics is enabled by default.
-Of course, this information can also be retrieved from other machines, according to your preference.
+The uberAgent endpoint agent needs to be installed on a machine from where it can reach the physical or virtual Citrix ADC appliance(s).
+On Citrix Delivery Controllers (DDCs) the collection of ADC metrics is enabled by default.
+Of course, ADC metrics can also be retrieved from any other machine instead.

 To completely disable collecting Citrix ADC metrics, disable the following metrics in the configuration: